-I am a Senior Lecturer and astronomer at the University of Southern Queensland, Centre for Astrophysics.
+I am an Associate Professor and astronomer at the University of Southern Queensland, Centre for Astrophysics.
 I specialize in the search for transiting planets.
 I worked on NASA’s TESS mission, and developed the MIT QLP that brought light curves and planet candidates to the community.

 I received my PhD at Princeton University in 2015.
-I am currently an ARC DECRA Fellow, and will be an ARC Future Fellow in 2025.
-Previously, I was a Torres Fellow at MIT, and a Dunlap Fellow at the University of Toronto.
+I am currently an ARC Future Fellow.
+Previously, I was a Torres Fellow at MIT, a Dunlap Fellow at the University of Toronto, and a ARC DECRA Fellow.

 Research Group